learningequality/velox/README.md

 # Velox
 Velox is a tool used to measure how [Kolibri](https://github.com/learningequality/kolibri) responds to stress testing.

 ## Goal

-As Kolibri keeps evolving at a fast pace, a need arises to synchronously concentrate on the performance aspects of the tool i.e. its ability to serve as many clients as possible with respect to the underlying hardware specifications.
+Kolibri keeps evolving at a fast pace, and we need to be able to keep assessing its ability to serve as many clients as possible on a given hardware specifications.

-Thus, the main goals of Velox tool are:
+The main goals of Velox tool are to allow us to:
-- ability to set up reproducible tests to simulate various Kolibri use-case scenarios
+- set up reproducible tests to simulate various Kolibri use-case scenarios
-- ability to measure the performance of the scenarios
+- measure the performance of Kolibri in those scenarios

 ## Overview

-Key points:
+With Velox we are able to:
-- able to automatically prepare Kolibri channels data necessary for the performance tests
+- automatically obtain Kolibri channels data necessary for the performance tests
-- able to simulate clients using Kolibri content by sending API requests via [Locust](https://github.com/locustio/locust) load testing library
+- simulate clients using Kolibri content by sending API requests via [Locust](https://github.com/locustio/locust) load testing library
-- supports SQLite (Kolibri default) and PostgreSQL database backends
+- execute fully configurable test scenarios written in Python

-- features fully configurable test scenarios written in Python
+Velox can work with both SQLite (Kolibri default) and PostgreSQL database backends

 ## Detailed documentation
 - [Installation](docs/installation.md)
 - [Configuration options](docs/configuration-options.md)
 - [Using Velox](docs/using-velox.md)